davidsaulrodriguez/Employee-Management-System/README.md

 At the moment the **Employee Management System** keeps track of Employees, their Roles and the Departments they work in.

+The 1.0.0 release will only support the minimum requirements for the homework.

+- Functional application.

+- GitHub repository with a unique name and a README describing the project.

+- The command-line application should allow users to:

+  - Add departments, roles, employees

+  - View departments, roles, employees

+  - Update employee roles

 ## Screenshots

 **Coming Soon**